lavanyanigam/VLG-Blog/blog.md

 That's where Visual Autoregressive Models (VARs) come into play.
 They address this issue by shifting from the classic approach of predicting the next token in a flattened sequence, they introduce a fundamentally different approach **next-scale prediction**.
 This shift allows autoregressive models to finally compete with, and even surpass, diffusion models in image generation.

-So instead of treating an image as a long sequence VAR treats it like a heirarchy of resolutions or representations.
-It is very similar to the way humans draw, first a general structure and then refine the details.
+So instead of treating an image as a long sequence VAR treats it like a hierarchy of resolutions or representations.
+It is very similar to the way us humans draw, first defining a general structure and then refining the details.

 ## From Next Token to Next-Scale Prediction
 ![](images_blog/VAR.png)